equinor/radix-web-console/README.md

     docker-compose up --build

-## Contributing
+## Deploying

+The Web Console is a Radix application.
+Commits to `master` will trigger a build and deployment to the development environment in the cluster _du jour_.

-When a new pull request is about to be created, or a feature is complete, the `version` in `package.json` should be upped.
+To deploy to production `master` should be merged to the `release` branch.
+Before doing this, the `version` in `package.json` should be upped.
+In `master`:

 For small changes and fixes, use:

     npm version patch